scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/index.md

 * red as a warning colour
 * green to confirm something

-If your service or site is going to be a subdomain of either gov.scot or mygov.scot, e.g. **newservice**.gov.scot, then our colour palette is the one you should use.
+If your service or site is going to be a subdomain of either gov.scot or mygov.scot, for example **newservice**.gov.scot, then our colour palette is the one you should use.